mason1600/Learn-Bash/README.md

-All-In-One.sh Is A Program That Has All The Example Scripts!
+All-In-One.sh Is A Interactive Program That Has All The Example Scripts!

 These Are Example Scripts, With Lots Of Things You Will Encounter When First Starting To Learn Bash Like....